Land selection in Queensland: Land selection

 The bulk of the land selection in Queensland occurred under the first six acts listed above.
-There were various land acts in between these dates which dealt with a variety of specialized land settlement policies and developments e.g. village settlements in country areas (very small blocks), commune settlements (1890s), irrigation developments etc. Village settlement land files are held by the Queensland State Archives.
+There were various land acts in between these dates which dealt with a variety of specialised land settlement policies and developments e.g. village settlements in country areas (very small blocks), commune settlements (1890s), irrigation developments etc. Village settlement land files are held by the Queensland State Archives.
 Files on the communes have not survived within the Queensland Government.

 The various land schemes had many different types of selections.
 With the opening of new settlement areas the first selections were managed by the relevant agent for that land district.
 If the land settlement in the new areas was rapid, a new land district was often formed e.g. Cairns – Port Douglas; Cardwell – Innisfail.
 Land was defined as agricultural, first class pastoral or second class pastoral under the Crown Lands Alienation Act 1868, under which the initial land selection in the colony was done.

 The key public servants were the land commissioners, land agents, surveyors and land inspectors.
 Their roles brought ordered processes and accepted administrative arrangement understood by the selectors.